Skip to content

 Don’t let panic and stress delay you any further.
 Follow these next tips for the best chance of making your connection.

 • Speak to airline staff – find the nearest desk for your airline and notify them immediately if you think you’re going to miss your connection.
-They might be able to hold the flight for a short period
+They might be able to hold the flight for a short period.

 • Use airport transport services – airports usually have caddies that can cart people to gates.
-Ask if this is available
+Ask if this is available.

-Key tips to enjoy your layover after customs
+Tips to enjoy your layover

-With the hassle of customs out of the way, you can enjoy your layover.
-Just remember to keep an eye on the time and your departure gate so you don’t have to rush to your connecting flight.
+With the hassle of customs out of the way, now you can enjoy your layover.
+Just remember to keep an eye on the time and for your departure gate so you don’t have to rush to your connecting flight.

 • Entertainment – pretty much all major airports these days have free WIFI.
 But just in case there isn’t any, it’s a good idea to have a movie or a few episodes of something downloaded.
 The departure lounge is also a good time to tuck into a book